We offer a range of accessible performances. To find out what's coming up, visit the What's On page and select the relevant filter.

 Please click here for information about show content and age guidance.

-For performances: The spoken words and sounds effects on stage are displayed as text on a small screen above the stage.
-Please notify the Box Office when you book that you need a seat with a view of the caption box.
+For performances: The spoken words and sounds effects on stage are displayed as text on a small screen.
+Please notify the Box Office when you book that you need a seat with a view of the captioning screen.

 For films: Where possible we will programme open captioned screenings of films for Deaf or hard of hearing customers.